atli164/Team8H-project/UserStories.md

 As a visitor, I want to be able to order and filter hotels based on price to be able to find hotels within my preferred price range.

 As a visitor, I want to be able to order hotels based on distance from a given point so I can find hotels close to where I'll be spending my time.

+## Óli

+As a visitor, I want to view pictures of the hotel and rooms to see if they are suitable to my needs

+As a visitor, I want to be able to book a room for me to stay at

+As a visitor, I want to be able to view rooms i have booked and cancel them

+As a visitor, I want to be able to view the hotel on a map so i can see nearby landmarks